 Forks: Every model year Yamaha has tried to lessened the the YZ fork’s tendency to bottom.
 This year they succeeded.
 Yamaha’s new forks are way better than anything they’ve previously offered.
 They resist bottoming, absorb little bumps with ease and don’t get harsh over the medium-sized stuff.
 The average rider should start with the compression on 12 out and the the rebound on 10 out.

 Shock: Here is a strange fact.
 Last year we insisted that Yamaha YZ250 needed a stiffer shock spring (it had a 4.75 kg/mm).
 We felt that a 4.9 would be spot on.
 Guess what?
 We were wrong.
 How do we know?
 For 2005 Yamaha stepped up to a 4.9 spring and now we think they should have gone to a 5.0.

 Are we fickle?
 Perhaps.
 If you weigh over 175 pounds or go faster than the typical alpha male, go stiffer.
 We made the swap and loved the plush feel.
 Depending on your track, set the rebound on 12 clicks out and the low-speed compression on 12.

 Q: HOW DOES IT HANDLE?

 A: Yamaha didn’t change a single number on the YZ250’s spec sheet.
 The head angle, trail, front center, wheelbase and rake are identical to last year.
 So, why does it feel so much quicker and responsive?
 Because it weighs less.
 The aluminum frame allowed the mass to be centralized, which made the YZ chassis self-righting (sort of like using a longer dagger board on a sailboat).
-The low center of gravity is especially rewarding in the tricker parts of a race track (rusts, off cambers, whoops and sweepers).
+The low center of gravity is especially rewarding in the tricker parts of a race track (ruts, off cambers, whoops and sweepers).